A 15 To Joseph Benson

 | Passage ID | jw-letter-1790a-15-to-joseph-benson-000 |

-| Words | 176 |
+| Words | 163 |

-DEAR JOSEPH, -- On Monday se'nnight the 1st I hope to be at Bath; on the Thursday following at Bristol; on Monday the I5th I expect to be at Stroud, and on the Friday following at Birmingham.
-In a few days you will see the remaining part of my treatise [Was this The Rules of the Strangers' Friend Society in Bristol, dated Bristol, March 12, 1790 See Journal, viii.
+To Joseph Benson Date: NEAR LONDON, February 16, 1790.
+DEAR JOSEPH, On Monday se'nnight the 1st I hope to be at Bath; on the Thursday following at Bristol; on Monday the I5th I expect to be at Stroud, and on the Friday following at Birmingham.
+In a few days you will see the remaining part of my treatise Was this The Rules of the Strangers' Friend Society in Bristol, dated Bristol, March 12, 1790 See Journal, viii.
 49; Miles's Chronological History (4th edition), p.
 180; Tyerman's Wesley, iii.
 253; and letter of Dec.
-31, 1785, to John Gardner.] in one of the public papers.
+31, 1785, to John Gardner. in one of the public papers.
+It is probable Dr. Priestley himself may be at length sated with controversy, and may choose to have a little interval between fighting and death.
+It may be such a contrast as you mention between the Doctor and the inspired writers may convince some gainsayers.
+I am, with love to Sister Benson, dear Joseph, Your affectionate friend and brother.